james5ministries/james5ministries.github.io/canons.md

 ---
 layout: default
-title: Manifesto
+title: Canons
 ---

 {% include nav.md %}

-# James: 5 Manifesto
+# James: 5 Canons
 We confess: **Christ is Lord, not Capital.**
 We resist: exploitative wealth and systems that crush workers and the poor.
 We proclaim: God hears the harvesters’ cries.